mflatt/shplait/IMPLEMENTATION.md

 implemented in Rhombus in the future, although the file suffix will have to stay ".rkt".

-The "private/core.rkt" serves a language for implement some parts of Shplait in core Shplait.
+The "private/core.rkt" module serves as a language for implementing some parts of Shplait in core Shplait.
 See "private/lib.rhm", which starts with `#lang shplait/private/core`.
 The definitions of "private/lib.rhm" are reexported by "main.rkt".

 Type Checking
 =============